SCITUNE: Aligning Large Language Models with Human-Curated Scientific Multimodal Instructions: Conclusion

-We present \textit{SciTune}, a framework for scientific multimodal instruction tuning to align LLMs with scientific concepts and goals.
-To this end, we trained several LLaMA-SciTune models built on top of LLaMA language decoder model and CLIP vision encoder model and evaluated on a variety of science-focused multimodal downstream tasks.
-For example, we show that the LLMs tuned with human-generated scientific multimodal instructions can perform better on classifying scientific visuals and generating figure captions with zero-demonstrations during the inference time compared with SOTA vision-to-language models.
-Furthermore, the LLaMA-SciTune model surpasses the human performance in ScienceQA, the standard multimodal science-focused reasoning QA benchmark when finetuned with task-specific instructions.
+In this work, we present scientific multimodal instruction tuning to align LLMs with scientific concepts and goals.
+To this end, we use human-generated multimodal instructions curated from visual signals (e.g., plots, charts, equations), and textual signals (e.g., captions, optical character recognition (OCR) and paragraph mentions) found within scientific publications.
+We train several models built on top of LLaMA language decoder model and CLIP vision encoder model and test the models on science-focused multimodal downstream tasks.
+In evaluation, we show that the resulting \textit{LLaMA-SciTune-SciCap} models can perform better on classifying scientific visuals and generating figure captions compared with SOTA vision-to-language models.
+Furthermore, the \textit{LLaMA-SciTune-ScienceQA} model surpasses the human performance in ScienceQA, the standard multimodal science-focused reasoning QA benchmark.

+Our results suggest human-curated scientific multimodal data remains highly valuable despite the advancements in synthetic data generation techniques.
+While it is fast and easy to generate large volume of synthetic training data with closed-source models such as GPT-4, they may contain inaccuracies or biases due to lack of expert review.
+In contrast, although existing human-generated scientific multimodal datasets are comparatively smaller, they provide reliable ground truth for tuning LLMs, which leads to better generalization and performance in downstream science applications.